AxeldeRomblay/MLBox/python-package/README.md

     $ cd python-package/
     $ python setup.py install

-Or directly, with the wheel:
+Or directly, from the wheel:

 .. code-block:: console